JulioJu/scholarProjectWebSemantic/README.md

     I've tested with Eclipse, I have the problem.
 Furthermore, the object link to the FusekiServer is garbaged (it's normal, see below).

-* There is no this problem with IntelliJ as IntelliJ kill properly the app between each rebuild and no use spring-boot dev tools.

 * With Spring-boot dev tools, it seems not have solutions. `@PreDestroy` is never called.
 I've tested several solutions,
     * `Runtime.getRuntime().addShutdownHook(` https://stackoverflow.com/questions/16373276/predestroy-method-of-a-spring-singleton-bean-not-called